 Rule 6: Use the right tone of voice

-Tone of voice is just as important as body language.
+The tone of voice is just as important as body language.
 You want to avoid shouting or coming across as aggressive by using a relaxed, gentle tone of voice.
 You also want to practice the art of assertiveness, i.e. getting your point across confidently without being defensive or aggressive.
-Work on your self-esteem as well and get used to hearing the sound of your own voice.
+Work on your self-esteem as well and get used to hearing the sound of your voice.

 Rule 7: Use the right language

 Keep conversation professional at all times by using polite language.
 For example, never say 'Ay up!', always say 'Hello' instead.
 And don't forget your manners.
 Also, try and keep everything very positive.
 Don't bring up the awful time you had on holiday or complain about the state of the economy.
 Charm people over by talking about polite, professional and happy things.

 Rule 8: Smile!